 If crowds at the established Grand Canyon campgrounds are really not your thing, then there are many backcountry camping options that will get you off the beaten path.

-Grand Canyon campers head to the back country in the Grand Canyon for any number of reasons.
+Grand Canyon campers head to the back country for any number of reasons.
 Many are seeking fewer crowds and a sense of quiet and solitude.

 Campground 5: Indian Garden (Backcountry)